How to Calculate Cost per Mile

 Make more money starting now.

-The cost to keep your truck operating is the single most important financial calculation you can do for your trucking business.
-But it’s something that a lot of drivers and owner-operators don’t track.
+The cost to keep your truck operating is one of the most important financial calculations for any trucking business.
+Yet, many drivers and owner-operators don’t track it, which can lead to pricing loads too low or running at a loss.

-If you’ve never tracked your cost per mile, you may be relieved to know you don’t need accounting software to do it.
-In this post, we’ll explain how to calculate cost per mile and why you should.
+If you’ve never calculated your cost per mile before, don’t worry—you don’t need accounting software to do it.
+This guide will walk you through how to figure out cost per mile and why it’s essential for your profitability.

 Table of Contents: